 How to Stay Balanced While Horseback Riding at a Gallop

-Horseback riding is a rewarding, but dangerous sport.
-Never attempt any new skill (especially galloping) without a trusted, certified instructor and reliable, sound horse.
+Horseback riding is a rewarding but dangerous sport.
+Never attempt any new skill (especially galloping) without a trusted, certified instructor and a reliable, sound horse.

 Balanced Gallop Position

-When first learning to gallop, the rider's job is to stay up off the horse's back and balanced.
+When first learning to gallop, the rider's job is to stay up off the horse's back and get balanced.
+Why do you need to balance?
 Just imagine how hard it would be for you to run with someone flopping around on your back!
 As you become more experienced, you'll be able to influence the horse's stride and balance in a positive manner, but for now, stay up off the horse's back with your weight centered.

 The best galloping position is a two point seat, also known as the half seat or jumping seat.
 If you are not already very comfortable and steady in the two point position, you are not ready to gallop.

 - Fold forward at the hips at about a 45 degree angle.

 - Let all of your weight sink into your heels and let your feet press into the stirrup irons.

 - Keep your feet directly below your hips so that your weight is centered and balanced.